How to survive a long-haul flight

 If you have travel plans, AAMI’s got you covered, get a quote in 3 minutes!

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
 Read the relevant Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.